2015 Argentine general election: President

 Opinion polls previous to the result suggested that Scioli would win by a wide margin, and might even be able to avoid a ballotage.
-However, the final results showed only a narrow lead for Scioli, with his 37.08% just ahead of Macri's 34.15%, leading to new elections on 22 November.
-Massa got the third place, with 21% of the vote, and both candidates sought to secure the voters that had voted for him.
-Both candidates were polarized on the opinion about the presidency of Cristina Kirchner: Scioli proposes to keep most of the Kirchnerite policies, and Macri to change them.
-In the legislative elections, the FPV lost the majority of the chamber of deputies, but keeps the majority of the senate.
+However, the final results showed only a narrow lead for Scioli, with his 37% just ahead of Macri's 34%, leading to a runoff on 22 November.
+Massa finished third with 21% of the vote and both remaining candidates sought to secure the backing of Massa's voters.
+Both candidates were polarized on the opinion about the presidency of Cristina Kirchner: Scioli proposed to keep most of the Kirchnerite policies, and Macri to change them.
+In the legislative elections, the FPV lost the majority of the Chamber of Deputies, but kept the majority of the Senate.

 Scioli declined to attend the first leaders' debate previous to the elections, which was held between the other five candidates instead.
 When the ballotage was confirmed, he asked Macri for a presidential debate between both candidates, which was accepted.
 Two debates were being organized: one by the NGO "Argentina debate", and another one by the TV news channel Todo Noticias.
 Macri preferred to take part in a single debate with Scioli, and opted for the one organized by Argentina Debate.

 Macri criticized Scioli for a negative campaigning launched by the Front for Victory.
 Several politicians and state institutions run by the FPV released messages warning about terrible things that may happen if Macri was elected president.
 Scioli claims that it was a campaign to encourage public awareness.
 It is rumored that the campaign may have been suggested by the Brazilian João Santana, who organized a similar one in Brazil during the ballotage of Dilma Rousseff and Aécio Neves.

 The ballotage was held on 22 November.
 Daniel Scioli accepted his defeat when 70% of the votes were counted; the provisional results were 53% and 47% at that moment.
 The distance between both candidates slowly narrowed in the following hours, leading to a smaller victory margin for Macri than most exit polls suggested.
 Nevertheless, his victory ended the 12-year rule of Kirchnerism in the country.

 Macri owed his victory to Córdoba, the second-largest province, swinging dramatically to support him; he carried the province by over 930,000 votes in the second round, far exceeding his nationwide margin of 680,600 votes.
 Buenos Aires also swung hard to Macri, giving its mayor over 64 percent of the vote in the second round.